-Name of Eligible Introducer Customer name (in full) Names of Directors / Trus of the Eligible Introducer) stees (or equivalent if a foundation) (including tho se who are officers Full name Details of all principal(s) Introducer including beneficial owners but o excluding office cers of the Eligible 1 2 Legal name, any former names and any other names used Gender, nationality, date and place of birth, national identification number Permanent residential address including post code.
-(PO Box only address is insufficient) Role of principal and date relationship commenced Does the Eligible Introduce consider the related party to be, or associated with, a Politically Exposed Person?
-Yes No Yes No - Please refer to the Note: s and Guidance at EIC 6.1 to 6.4 Initials of signatory completing EIC Date
+Name of Eligible Introducer Customer name (in full) Names of Directors / Tru of the Eligible Introduce ustees (or equivalent if a foundation) (including those who are officers Full name Details of all principal(s s) including beneficial owners but excluding officers of the Eligible 1 2 Legal name, any former name and any other names used es Gender, nationality, date ar place of birth, nation identification number Permanent residential addressincluding post code.
+(PO Box only address is insufficient) ss Role of principal and date relationship commenced Does the Eligible Introductions consider the related party to be, associated with, a Political Exposed Person? or Yes No Yes No - Please refer to the Note es and Guidance at EIC 6.1 to 6.4 Initials of signatory completing EIC Date 2410